“One of the hardest-working singer/songwriters on the local scene” - The Akron Beacon Journal

 “When I was young, I never knew I would end up being a singer or songwriter,” Humbert says.
 He would often peruse his father’s extensive CD collection, test-spinning albums by Waylon Jennings, Bob Seger, and Neil Young.
 “I didn’t find my niche though until I listened to Americana artists like Bob Dylan, Emmylou Harris, Bruce Springsteen, and Lucinda Williams,” Humbert says.
 “That’s the music that truly inspired me, but still I listen to everything from George Jones to Arcade Fire.
 I’m just drawn to hooks.
 I’ve bought records by The Clash and Patsy Cline at the same time.”

 Humbert attended the Pittsburgh Art Institute and graduated with a graphic arts degree.
 He worked in promotions for the National Gallery of American’s Young Inventors and was the Development Director for the Akron Triple-A radio station 91.3 The Summit FM, where he created the station’s logo and helped boost membership numbers.
-In addition, he has also produced for many local artists, the most notable being singer Tracey Thomas, onetime singer of the Akron ‘80s new wave sensation Unit 5.
+In addition, he has also produced for many local Ohio artists, the most notable being singer Tracey Thomas, onetime singer of the Akron ‘80s new wave sensation Unit 5.
 Humbert’s savvy marketing approach, his networking skills, and his sincere commitment to his charity work have bolstered his music profile in an honest, fluid, and very natural way.